-508 Since bed cover is more easily measurable than the mass on the bed, eq.
+Since bed cover is more easily measurable than the mass on the bed, eq.
 (47) can help to estimate system time scales in the field.
 Further, \overline{A}^ varies between 0 and 1, which allows estimating a minimum system time using eq.
 (44).
 As \overline{A}^ approaches zero, the system time scale diverges.

 To illustrate these additional dependencies, we have used numerical solutions of eqs.
-(3), (22), (23)

-513 and (24) to calculated the time needed to reach 99.9% (chosen due to the asymptotic behavior of the system) of total adjustment after a step change in transport stage (chosen due to the asymptotic behavior of the system), produced by varying particle speed U over a range of plausible values (Fig. 10).
+(3), (22), (23) and (24) to calculate the time needed to reach 99.9% of total adjustment after a step change in transport stage (chosen due to the asymptotic behavior of the system), produced by varying particle speed U over a range of plausible values (Fig. 10).
 Response time decreases as particle speed increases.
 This reflects elevated downstream evacuation for higher particles speeds, resulting in a smaller mobile particle mass and thus higher entrainment and lower deposition rates.
-Response time also increases with increasing relative sediment supply $Q_s^ = q_s/q_s$.
-As the runs start with zero sediment cover, and the extent of cover increases with $Q_s^ = q_s/q_s$, at higher $Q_s^ = q_s/q_s$.
+Response time also increases with increasing relative sediment supply Q_s^ .
+As the runs start with zero sediment cover, and the extent of cover increases with Q_s^ , at higher Q_s^ the adjusted cover takes longer to develop.